openfl/OpenFLDevelopersGuide/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

 | com/example/programmingas3/filterWorkbench/ImageType.as | This class serves as a value object containing the type and URL of a single image file to which the application can load and apply filters.
 The class also includes a set of constants representing the actual image files available. |
 | images/sampleAnimation.swf, images/sampleImage1.jpg, images/sampleImage2.jpg | Images and other visual content to which filters are applied in the application. |

-**Experimenting with ActionScript filters**
+**Experimenting with Haxe filters**

-The Filter Workbench application is designed to help you experiment with various filter effects and generate the relevant ActionScript code for that effect.
-The application lets you select from three different files containing visual content, including bitmap images and an animation created by Flash, and apply eight different ActionScript filters to the selected image, either individually or in combination with other filters.
+The Filter Workbench application is designed to help you experiment with various filter effects and generate the relevant Haxe code for that effect.
+The application lets you select from three different files containing visual content, including bitmap images and an animation created by Flash, and apply eight different Haxe filters to the selected image, either individually or in combination with other filters.
 The application includes the following filters:

 *   Bevel (flash.filters.BevelFilter)
 *   Blur (flash.filters.BlurFilter)